agnsal/SalutariDiscreteLogProblemSolver/README.md

 Then:

   x = y + z

+The final form is always reachable because b is obtained like a power of a (mod n) for definition.

 ### Demonstration: Case 2) n is the product of two primes (n = p1 * p2) and it's not coprime with a:
   a<sup>x</sup> = b (mod n)